Meet the charitable foundation carrying the little-known legacy of 'Take Me Out to the Ball Game'

 The organization provides money, lessons and mentorship at all career stages in an industry where that support is badly needed by artists who often toil for years working other gigs while trying to get their music before the right ears.
 To reach its semicentennial, however, the foundation has had to identify new funding streams and reinvent programming.

 “Take Me Out to the Ballgame,” written in 1908, has since entered the public domain and no longer generates revenue.
 The foundation nowadays relies on a mix of philanthropies, corporate sponsors and general public donations.
-The Louis Armstrong Educational Foundation is a longtime backer and storied New York law firm Paul Weiss is another sponsor.
+The Louis Armstrong Educational Foundation is a longtime backer and storied New York law firm Paul Weiss has been a sponsor.

 “It’s really a way of making a mark on the world and extending their values forward,” fundraising coach Claire Axelrad said of bequests, which she added have consistently made up about one-tenth of charitable gifts.

 With dwindling arts funding and millions of children reportedly going without music education, the ASCAP Foundation is also trying to reach underserved communities.
 Leaders count nearly 60,000 K-12 students who participated in last year's programs.
-They help teach guitar to New York summer campers and bring students to free Broadway-caliber productions.
+They help teach guitar to New York summer campers with The Fresh Air Fund and bring students to free Broadway-caliber productions.
 Youth are learning to play the djembe, a drum originally from West Africa, through a collaboration with urban farming nonprofit Harlem Grown.

 Tax filings show the foundation gave away more than $325,000 in grants for scholarships, fellowships and cash awards in 2023.
 Award-winning songwriter Emily Bear, who co-wrote the soundtrack for Disney’s “Moana 2,” said the foundation took her “very seriously" when she was a five-year-old prodigy receiving its young composer award.